Born In: Cairo, New York, United States

-Year 2006 proved to be a creatively fulfilling one in Connelly’s film career as she did movies like, ‘Little Children’ alongside Kate Winslet and ‘Blood Diamond’ opposite Leonardo DiCaprio.
-Both the movies were nominated for multiple Academy Awards.
+The year 2006 proved to be a creatively fulfilling one in Connelly’s film career as she did movies like, ‘Little Children’ alongside Kate Winslet and ‘Blood Diamond’ opposite Leonardo DiCaprio.
+Both movies were nominated for multiple Academy Awards.

 ‘Reservation Road’ in 2007 gave Connelly another opportunity to prove her acting skills as a serious actress.
 She starred in the movie with Joaquin Phoenix.
 The character that she played was stronger than any she played before.

 In 2008, Connelly did ‘The Day The Earth Stood Still’ opposite Keanu Reeves, and the following year, she did a light romantic comedy, ‘He’s Just Not That Into You’ along with Jennifer Aniston, Drew Barrymore, etc.